Ethiwam/assembly-project/README.md

 > the decimal values stored within the registers, except for the flag register which will output the
 > binary value of the register.

-There is more detail about each program and the design of the instruction set and processor in their sections in this repository.
+There is more detail about each program and the design of the instruction set and processor in the wiki.